Interview on NJ ODP’s Road To Becoming A Great Player

 James Galanis:

-After every single training session and every event our coaches evaluate the players.
-We analyze the data base at the end of the year and the players with the highest scores are the players we recommended to the eastern region camp.
+After every training session and event, our coaches evaluate the players.
+At the end of the year, we analyze the database, and the players with the highest scores are the ones we recommend to the eastern region camp.

-The practice is fair and is working well — this year we recommended approximately 80 player in the U12 to U17 age groups.
+The practice is fair and working well—this year, we recommended approximately 80 players in the U12 to U17 age groups.

 Diane Scavuzzo: Do youth soccer players return year after year to NJ ODP?

-James Galanis: Players defiantly come back year after year — our goal is to make every single minute rich in knowledge.
+James Galanis: Players definitely come back year after year—our goal is to make every single minute rich in knowledge.
 We don’t get a lot of time with the kids.
-We identify them, encourage them, develop them and let them show us how good they are.
+We identify them, encourage them, develop them, and let them show us how good they are.

 As I have said, New Jersey has a lot of good players.